 Improper Denial of Workers’ Compensation Claims

-At times, an insurer will delay or deny a valid claim in furtherance of the company’s financial interests; profits are generated by selling policies and collect premiums, while any payments reduce the amount of those profits.
+At times, an insurer will delay or deny a valid claim in furtherance of the company’s financial interests; profits are generated by selling policies and collecting premiums, while any payouts reduce the amount of those profits.
 In addition to the financial benefit to the insurer when denying claims, an employer or adjuster may be incentivized to minimize the amount paid out in claims under the policy.
 In many cases, the insurer will deny that the injury or illness is work-related as a justification for denying a claim.

 When a Workers’ Compensation carrier denies, delays, or lowballs one or many claims, or unreasonably places their financial interests ahead of the interests of a legitimate claimant, they may be subject to an action for bad faith.
 Insurance laws on bad faith tort actions vary from state to state.
 Some states allow a tort action for insurer bad faith, while others only impose stringent penalties on the errant insurer.

 The power to decide claims rests in the hands of the insurer, putting you as an individual claimant at a distinct disadvantage should the company decide to deny your claim.
 This deficit can be remedied by bringing in an experienced insurance bad faith attorney to represent your interests and level the playing field in your fight with the insurer.
 You should bring an attorney on board as soon as it becomes apparent that your claim is being mishandled.
 Failing to file in a timely manner can cause you to lose your right to benefits, so it is essential not to delay.